Vyral/base-template/_posts/2019-12-30-ima-medical-supply-has-all-your-medical-needs.md

 {% include youtube.html %}

-I was able to sit down with Richard Gobin and Robin Mueller and let them explain why IMA Medical Supply is a special local business.
+<p style-"text-align: center;"><em>I was able to sit down with Richard Gobin and Robin Mueller and let them explain why IMA Medical Supply is a special local business.</em></p>

 Today I’m delivering another local small business insight as part of the brand ambassador program here in Cumberland County.&nbsp;